Desperate Housewives season 3: Cast

 Numerous supporting characters have been given expansive and recurring arcs in the progressive storyline.
 Kathryn Joosten continued her recurring role of neighbor Karen McCluskey, omnipresent in the lives of the Wisteria Lane residents.
 Pat Crawford Brown portrayed neighbor Ida Greenberg, whereas Jake Cherry appeared in several episodes portraying Travers McLain, Edie's son.
 Despite having had numerous appearances in the first seasons, Richard Burgi only appeared in one episode in this season, portraying Karl Mayer.
 Deceased since the first-season finale, Rex Van de Kamp, portrayed by Steven Culp, provided his voice for sixteenth episode, taking over the narration.
 Part of Lynette's storyline was Nora Huntington, portrayed by Kiersten Warren, portraying the woman Tom had an affair with before meeting Lynette.
 The affair resulted in Nora getting pregnant with Kayla, now an eleven-year-old, portrayed by Rachel G. Fox.
 Jason Gedrick portrayed Rick Coletti, who would become a potential love interest for Lynette.
 Cody Kasch reappeared as Zach Young in a recurring character capacity, following two seasons as a series regular.
 Mark Moses returned to the series as Paul Young, this time a fellow prisoner of Mike Delfino's, who is trying to win his friendship in order to determine him to get money from his son, Zach.
 Jesse Metcalfe returned after a year-long absence, portraying John Rowland, Gabrielle's former lover, who is now preparing for an upcoming marriage.
 Victor Lang, portrayed by John Slattery, immediately becomes a love interest for Gabrielle, following his first appearance in the season's sixteenth episode.
 Gwendoline Yeo acted as Xiao-Mei, the surrogate mother of Gabrielle and Carlos' child, but is never seen or heard of after it is revealed that the baby she was carrying wasn't the Solises'.
 Ian Hainsworth, portrayed by Dougray Scott was Susan's main love interest this season, creating a love triangle between the two of them and Mike.
-Matt Roth played Art Shepherd, a pedophile who temporarily moves to Wisteria Lane.
+Matt Roth played Art Shepherd, a supposed pedophile who temporarily moves to Wisteria Lane.
 Dakin Matthews appeared as Reverend Sykes, reverend at the local Presbyterian church.
 Part of the main mystery arc, was Gloria Hodge, played by Dixie Carter, Orson's mother with an inexplicable repugnance towards her son.
 Alma Hodge, Orson's first wife, who comes on Wisteria Lane seeking reconciliation, was portrayed by Valerie Mahaffey, whereas Carolyn Bigsby, a mysterious woman whose main goal is destroying Orson and Bree's marriage, was portrayed by Laurie Metcalf.